jsahim/battle-of-hogwarts/README.md

 [//]: <> (What steps does a person have to take to get your app cloned down and running?)

 1. A user can fork and clone the following repository: https://github.com/jsahim/rock-paper-scissors
-2. Type `rock-paper-scissors` to move into the root directory
+2. Type `battle-of-hogwarts` to move into the root directory
 3. Open the repository in your preferred text editor

 ### Preview of App: